 Sure, the witch is emerging from the world of taboo and shadows onto the world stage.
 Sure, she’s being touted as a feminist icon – a “powerful feminine model free from male influence or ownership”.
 But I’m not so sure.
-Whether we’re talking magazines, tv, movies, or our social media platforms, the image of the witch, once associated with everything transgressive and beyond the realm of normative society, is now so trendy and positively mainstream?
-Is it really a feminist step forward that W magazine declared Fall 2016, the season of the witch, replete with pouting models in gothic dresses, chains and black lace underwear?
+Whether we’re talking magazines, tv, movies, or our social media platforms, the image of the witch, once associated with everything transgressive and beyond the realm of normative society, has grown positively mainstream.
+Is it really a feminist step forward that W magazine dedicated a recent issue to the season of the witch, replete with pouting models in gothic dresses, chains and black lace underwear?

-And I worry her make-over into nubile fashion siren not only obscures this history, but her true relevance as a role model to us today.
+Her make-over into nubile fashion siren not only obscures this history but her true relevance as a role model to us today.
 One that if resurrected, would be just as subversive and dangerous to the powers that be.

 Today the witches tall black hat and burbling cauldron have become icons of Halloween kitsch, but they were once hallowed items of the holy women and priestesses, the healers and herbalists, the oracles and diviners of old Europe.
 Their conical hats and cauldrons date back to the 2nd Millennium BCE and were connected to the female shamans of the Indo-European peoples.

-But according to Barbara G. Walker, it was during the 14th century that the Catholic Church, during its relentless expansion and appropriation of sacred land, began to distinguish between witchcraft, perpetrated by women, and sorcery, a legitimate pursuit of men.
+According to Barbara G. Walker, it was during the 14th century that the Catholic Church, during its relentless expansion and appropriation of land, began to distinguish between witchcraft, perpetrated by women, and sorcery, a legitimate pursuit of men.
 Books on sorcery were condoned well into the enlightenment, female witches, in contrast, were said to “magically injure crops, domestic animals, and people, and in general “outrage the Divine Majesty”.
 It was clear that women, magic and nature (along with their sacred sites and land) were to be brought under Church and Crown control.

-These women did not go easily, or take usurpation of their holy sites and old ways lightly – it took the Church hundreds of years to hunt them down.
-And so it seems likely, at least to me, that the stereotype of vengeful witch, casting curses and blighting crop, was real, at least for the church.
-She must have been the original eco-feminist, fighting the patriarchy with one of most powerful tools at her disposal, magic.
-And the Church took it pretty seriously indeed.
+These women did not take usurpation of their holy sites and old ways lightly – after all, it took the Church hundreds of years to hunt them down.
+And so it seems likely, at least to me, that the stereotype of the vengeful witch, casting curses and blighting crop, was real, at least for the Church.

-But that said, I do find something hopeful evoked in the trend of witchy selfies found on Instagram and Tumblr.
-Like photographic spells, they evoke the long repressed archetype of the holy woman of old.
+That said, I do find something hopeful evoked in witchy selfies that abound on social media platforms.
+Like photographic spells, they evoke the long-repressed archetype of the holy woman of old.
 And while they may be romanticized, they offer a vision of a forgotten time when wise-woman communed with the land for healing, guidance and visions, creating magic and blessing for themselves and their communities.

 It is this age-old impulse in the female psyche that is reemerging as the popularity of Wicca, herbalism, kitchen witchery, flying ointments, tarot, crystals and gemstones, continues to grow.
 An impulse, perhaps, that still threatens the powers that be?